jogind3r/payslip/README.md

 };
 ```

--   Please find the postman collection in the repo (payslip.postman_collection.json) to review different requests
+-   Please find the postman collection in the project directory to review different requests (payslip.postman_collection.json)